 Before performing a wheel alignment this mode must be enabled.
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+Refer to "Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID)" in "Understanding Your Instrument Panel" or "Uconnect® Settings" in "Understanding Your Instrument Panel" if equipped with a touch screen radio for further information.